me25542/pico-smart_enclosure/docs/v2_command_encoding.md

 **On maximum transmission length:**

 The Marlin core used by the Prusa Buddy firmware has a limited I2C buffer size of 32 bytes; if you are sending many or long commands you may need to split them into multiple transmissions.
-Additionally, the enclosure code has only a 32-byte primary buffer for incoming data.
+Additionally, the enclosure code has only a 32-byte primary buffer for incoming data, so longer transmissions wouldn't work.
 However, this buffer is flushed to a 256-byte circular buffer nearly immediately, so consecutive commands of up to 32 bytes *should* be fine.
+If you need more than 32 bytes, split it into multiple transmissions.

 ---

 **If you still have questions, or this document is incomplete, please submit an issue.**